 Katherine Benton-Cohen is an associate professor of history at Georgetown University and previously taught at Louisiana State University.
 An Arizona native, she is the author of Borderline Americans: Racial Division and Labor War in the Arizona Borderlands (2009).
-Her new book on the policy legacies of the Dillingham Commission of 1907–1911, the largest study of immigrants in American history, is forthcoming in 2018.
+Her new book, Inventing the Immigration Problem: The Dillingham Commission and its Legacy (2018), examines the long-lasting policy impact of the largest study of immigrants in American history, conducted in the early twentieth century.
 She has received many grants and awards, including from the Woodrow Wilson Center, the National Endowment for the Humanities, the Coordinating Council for Women in History, and the National History Center.
-She teaches college courses in the history of women, race, immigration and the American West, and enjoys working with teachers and K-12 students as well.
+She teaches courses in the history of women, race, immigration and the American West, and enjoys working with teachers and K-12 students as well.

 Image credit: David Burnett

 Click here for more information about Katherine Benton-Cohen.

 - The "Immigration Problem," 1917 and 2017 *

 - The History of U.S.-Mexico Border Enforcement *

 - When Jews Fought against "Registries"—A Lesson for Today? *

 - Women and the Rise of the Surveillance State in the Progressive Era *